Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Task 1: Basic KQL queries - explore the data

 In this task, you will see some KQL examples.
-For this task, we will use the table LogisticsTelemetryHistorical, which has data we loaded in previous challenge from storage account. </br>
+For this task, we will use the table githubraw, which has data we loaded in previous challenge from storage account. </br>
 Execute the queries and view the results.
 KQL queries can be used to filter data and return specific information.
 Now, you'll learn how to choose specific rows of the data.
 The where operator filters results that satisfy a certain condition.

-For the following tasks, we will use the table LogisticsTelemetryHistorical.
+For the following tasks, we will use the table githubraw.

 ```
-LogisticsTelemetryHistorical
+githubraw
 | take 10
 ```

-Similarly, you can filter where the time of an event occurred more than a certain number of years/days/minutes ago.
-For example, run the following query, where 2m means 2 minutes:
+'take' operator samples any number of records from our table without any order.
+In the above example, we asked to provide 10 random records.

  Find out how many records are in the table

   ```
-LogisticsTelemetryHistorical
+githubraw
 | summarize count() // or: count
   ```

-Find out how many records have enqueuedTime bigger than the last 180 days.
+Find out how many records have CreatedAt between 1-Oct-2022 and 31-Oct-2022

   ```
-LogisticsTelemetryHistorical
-| where enqueuedTime > ago(180d) // You might get 0 records if data is old.
-Take any timespan based on enqueuedTime in data
+githubraw
+| where CreatedAt between (datetime('2022-10-01') .. datetime('2022-10-31'))
 | summarize count()
  ```

 KQL makes it simple to access fields in JSON and treat them like an independent column:

 ```
-LogisticsTelemetryHistorical
+githubraw
+| take 100
-| extend humidity = telemetry.Humidity, shock = telemetry.Shock
+| extend reponame= Repo.name, author = Payload.pull_request.user.login
 ```

 ---
 #### Task 2: Explore the table and columns 🎓
 Write a query to get the schema of the table.

-Hint 1: Your table will already contain Shock and Temp columns.But, try to extract both Shock and Temp again from 'telemetry' column using extend for this exercise.
+Hint: Observe there are 2 new columns RepoName and Author.
+Try to extract from Repo and Payload columns.

 Example result:
 <img src="/assets/images/Schema.png" width="400">